Using Pay-For-Success Contracts to Create Open Source Medicines by Repurposing Off-Patent Drugs

 Leveraging Blockchain: Retroactive Public Goods Funding / Impact Certificates, DAOs and IPNFTs

-We envision administering pay for success or SIB smart contracts as a distributed autonomous organisation (DAO), a novel type of organisation that runs autonomously on a blockchain protocol and enables participation by virtually any person or entity across the globe via CFC Tokens.
+We envision administering pay for success or SIB smart contracts as an Impact Distributed Autonomous Organisation (DAO), a novel type of social enterprise that runs autonomously on a blockchain protocol and enables participation by virtually any person or entity across the globe via CFC Tokens.
 This idea is similar to the concept of Retroactive Public Goods Funding proposed by Vitalik Buterin or Impact Certificates / Hypercerts proposed by Protocol Labs to fund public goods, but where the smart contract criteria for outcome payments are calculated with reference to specific clinical outcomes in an RCT and less discretionary, which reduces the risk of collusion/rent-seeking/free-riding.

 CFC Token holders interact with pay for success smart contracts on the DAO’s open distributed ledger (blockchain) to ensure transparency and immutability across a variety of inputs (e.g., research protocol, success criteria) and deterministic outputs (e.g., outcome payments).
 Administering pay-for-success smart contracts on a blockchain also enables intellectual property (e.g., RCT results) to be encrypted and locked to the distributed ledger as a non-fungible token (IP-NFT).
 The IP-NFT enables fractionalized licensing of IP rights and access to third parties that could benefit from the research findings .